gmlc-dispatches/dispatches/docs/models/fossil/concrete_thermal_storage.rst

 Degrees of Freedom
 ------------------

-The Concrete Thermal Storage Model as X degrees of freedom.
+The Concrete Thermal Storage Model has X degrees of freedom.

 Model Structure